funatsufumiya/vscode-cakelisp/README.md

 - Run the `Run Extension` target in the Debug View in VS Code.
 This will:
 	- Start a task `npm: watch` to compile the code
 	- Run the extension in a new VS Code window

+## Limitations and footnotes

+To customize keywords, such as macros or function names of C/C++, recommend local installation modifying `syntaxes/cakelisp.tmLanguage.json`.